 This work consists of providing regular and continuous public information services throughout the duration of the project.
 Final approval of approach and collateral will be given by the Engineer with review by Regional Communications Manager.
 Anticipated communications issues on this project include:

 ♦

+Identify if there is LEP impacted area (the community to which the project flyers shall be distributed has greater than 5 percent LEP persons)

 CONSTRUCTION REQUIREMENTS

 Public Information Manager (PIM).
 The Contractor shall provide a full-time Public Information Manager (PIM) who will be the responsible charge for all activities associated with public information services.
 As part of the key project staff submittal prior to the Preconstruction Conference, the Contractor shall submit the name, contact information and qualifications of the Public Information Manager (PIM) for this project for approval by the Engineer.
-The PIM’s Public Information Manager (PIM) may be the superintendent if approved by the Engineer after consulting with the Regional Communications Manager, or he may be another approved project staff person.
+The PIM’s Public Information Manager (PIM) may be the superintendent if approved by the Engineer after consulting with the Regional Communications Manager, or they may be another approved project staff person.
 The PIM shall have good verbal and written communications skills.
 The Engineer will coordinate all aspects of the PIM’s work, including all required submittals, with the Regional Communications Manager (RCM).

 Activities of the PIM.
 Throughout the duration of the project, the PIM shall be responsible for the following: